hashicorp/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 - `preference` (string) - Preference is the name of the Preference resource to use in the temporary VM.

-- `installation_wait_timeout` (duration string | ex: "1h5m2s") - InstallationWaitTimeout is the amount of time to wait for the installation to be completed.

 <!-- End of code generated from the comments of the Config struct in builder/kubevirt/iso/config.go; -->